opencomponents/react-oc/packages/react-oc/README.md

 **NOTE:** When server-side rendering, you may safely provide undefined for these properties.

 # `<OpenComponent.Prefetched />`
+**IMPORTANT:** This component was designed to support both universal and client-only react applications.
+It is expected that there will be no `prefetchedComponents` if hydrating on the client-side.
+If you provide prefetchedComponents on the client-side, any script tags provided will execute twice.

 | prop | mandatory | description |
 |---|---|---|
 | prefetchKey | yes | the key that represents the prefetched html markup. |